SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.24.md

+---
+uid: SRM_1.2.24
+---

-# Version 1.2.24
+# SRM 1.2.24

 > [!NOTE]
 > This version requires that **DataMiner 10.2.5.0-11681 or higher** is installed.
 It is not compatible with the DataMiner Main Release track.

 ## New features